Michelle Collins DeLaune is the Senior Vice President, Chief Operating Officer, of the National Center for Missing & Exploited Children.

-During her 17-year career at NCMEC, she was responsible for establishing NCMEC's extensive program of work and policies responding to the explosion of online child sexual exploitation.
-Under her leadership, the CyberTipline has received more than 6 million reports regarding the sexual exploitation of children and currently makes critical information available to more than 100 countries around the globe.
-Ms. DeLaune was instrumental in the development of multiple voluntary Industry initiatives aimed at reducing the amount of online child sexual abuse material.
+During her 21-year career at NCMEC, she was responsible for establishing NCMEC's extensive program of work and policies responding to the explosion of online child sexual exploitation.
+Under her leadership, the CyberTipline has received more than 50 million reports regarding the sexual exploitation of children and currently makes critical information available to more than 120 countries around the globe.
+Ms. DeLaune was instrumental in the development of multiple voluntary industry initiatives aimed at reducing the amount of online child sexual abuse material.

-In 2002, to ensure a victim-centric approach to digital crimes, Ms. DeLaune created the first-ever Child Victim Identification Program to assist with the identification and rescue of child victims featured in sexually abusive images and videos.
-Globally-regarded as the premier victim identification program, NCMEC has dramatically increased the number of identified children victims to more than 10,000 children.
+To help ensure a victim-centric approach to digital crimes, Ms. DeLaune created the first-ever Child Victim Identification Program to assist with the identification and rescue of child victims depicted in sexually abusive images and videos.
+As the globally regarded premier victim identification program, NCMEC has dramatically increased the number of identified children victims to more than 18,000 children.

 On multiple occasions, Ms. DeLaune has testified before the U.S. Congress about matters pertaining to the sexual exploitation of children.
 She has written several articles regarding the importance of identifying child victims depicted in sexually abusive material.
 She received a B.A. with a major in psychology from George Mason University and an M.A. in Criminology from the University of Maryland at College Park.